telerik/blazor-docs/knowledge-base/grid-filter-by-selected-items.md

 ---
 title: Filter the Grid by selected items
-description: How to filter the Grid by selected items?
+description: How to filter the Grid by Selected Items?
 type: how-to
 page_title: Filter the Grid by selected items
 slug: grid-kb-filter-by-selected-items